juhasev/sample-ninja-help/subpanel-settings-registration-links.md

 ## Registration Links
 These are links to for the registration survey.

 Click on the **TEST** -button you can take the survey in the test mode.
 Test mode also gives you blue **INFO** button in the survey itself given you debug information what is been collected in the background.
+The first link is universal link which automatically detects user's locale.

 > Please note that no panelist will be created if you take the registration survey in test mode.
 This also means you will not received email confirmation email.